munki/munki-pkg/README.md

 ## Introduction

-munkipkg is a simple tool for building packages in a consistent, repeatable manner from source files and scripts in a project directory.
+munkipkg is a tool for building packages in a consistent, repeatable manner from source files and scripts in a project directory.

 While you can use munkipkg to generate packages for use with Munki (https://www.munki.org/munki/), the packages munkipkg builds are just normal Apple installer packages usable anywhere you can use Apple installer packages.

 Files, scripts, and metadata are stored in a way that is easy to track and manage using a version control system like git.

-Another tool that solves a similar problem is Joe Block's **The Luggage** (https://github.com/unixorn/luggage).
-If you are happily using The Luggage, you can probably safely ignore this tool.

 **autopkg** (https://github.com/autopkg/autopkg) is another tool that has some overlap here.
 It's definitely possible to use autopkg to build packages from files and scripts on your local disk.
 See https://managingosx.wordpress.com/2015/07/30/using-autopkg-for-general-purpose-packaging/ and https://github.com/gregneagle/autopkg-packaging-demo for examples on how to do this.